 Socialist Republic of Vietnam

 Hanoi, Socialist Republic of Vietnam

 Bui Minh Quoc, Lang Biang

 Imprisoned: September 1997

-Quoc, a poet, journalist and correspondent for North Vietnamese radio during the Vietnam War, was placed under administrative detention by authorities in the southern resort town of Dalat.
-He is subject to constant surveillance and frequent interrogation.
-He is not allowed to leave the vicinity of his house, is prevented from having contact with family members without the presence of an armed guard and has been told by authorities not to have contact with foreigners or Vietnamese living abroad.
+Quoc, a poet, journalist, and correspondent for North Vietnamese radio during the Vietnam War, was placed under administrative detention by authorities in the southern resort town of Dalat.
+The order came after Quoc was accused of circulating pro-democracy letters calling for open trials of dissidents and other legal reforms.
+Since then, he has been subject to constant surveillance and frequent interrogation.
+He has not been allowed to leave the vicinity of his house and has been allowed to see family members only in the presence of an armed guard.
+Vietnamese authorities have also instructed Quoc not to have contact with foreigners or Vietnamese living abroad.

-With the passage of a decree allowing for virtually unlimited use of administrative detention in April 1997, Vietnamese authorities have used the tactic to silence dissidents.
+Since the passage of an April 1997 decree allowing virtually unlimited use of administrative detention, Vietnamese authorities have used the tactic to silence dissidents.
 Administrative detentions are seldom reported in the press and are not subject to formal charges and public trials.